Erkaman/erkaman.github.io/src/cuda_rle.md

 5`.

 And that was the entire algorithm!
 As can be seen, it is much more complex than the CPU implementation.
-But when we performance profile PARLE, we will realize that all that extra complexity is well worth it
+But when we benchmark PARLE, we will realize that all that extra complexity is well worth it

-##  Profiling PARLE
+## Benchmarks

 Now, how well does PARLE stack up against the CPU?
 Pretty well, it turns out.

-I performance profiled PARLE for two kinds of input data. **(1)** Entirely random data on the form `[1,3,5,2,...]`, and **(2)** very compressible data with lots of repeated symbols on the form `[1,1,1,1,6,6,6,7,7,7,7,7,7,...]`.
+I benchmarked PARLE for two kinds of input data. **(1)** Entirely random data on the form `[1,3,5,2,...]`, and **(2)** very compressible data with lots of repeated symbols on the form `[1,1,1,1,6,6,6,7,7,7,7,7,7,...]`.
 The thing is that if the data is very compressible, then `compactedBackwardMask`